-The program is designed to help you gain an understanding of cultural and experiential exchange.
+The program is designed to help students gain an understanding of cultural and experiential exchange.
 Lessons both inside and outside the classroom will be invaluable.

-- You will earn 3 credits for the 16-day program.
+- You will earn 16-18 semester hours of credit for the semester program.

 - GPA Requirements: 3.0 on a 4.0 scale.